 Difference Between The Types Of Pedal

-Also, with clips your feet are always in contact with the bike; on the other hand, when I was riding with flats, I found that my feet kept slipping off the pedals on climbs and on parts of the descent, regardless of how much concentration I put into maintaining control of the situation.
+In addition, when you ride with clips, your feet are always in contact with the bike; on the other hand, when I was riding with flats, I found that my feet kept slipping off the pedals on the ascents and on parts of the descent, regardless of how much concentration I put into maintaining control of the situation.
 I’m quite confident that the troubles I was having were a result of the pedals I was using at the time and the fact that I wasn’t acclimated to them, but they weren’t really enjoyable to use.

-Many riders who use flats are concerned that their bodies won’t disengage from their bikes in the event of a fall while they are clipped in.
-In the past, when certain pedals (ahem Shimano ahem) would cement your feet in place that was a legitimate concern but now, with mud-shedding pedals like the Time ATAC, the Crank Brothers series, and the higher end Shimano pedals, getting stuck to your bike in a crash just doesn’t happen very often.
+When riding clipless pedals, many cyclists worry that their bodies won’t be able to release from their bikes in the event of a fall while they are clipped in.
+In the past, when certain pedals (ahem, Shimano pedals) would cement your feet in place, that was a legitimate concern.
+However, now that there are mud-shedding pedals available, such as the Time ATAC, the Crank Brothers series, and the higher end Shimano pedals, getting stuck to your bike in a crash just doesn’t happen very often.

-That being said, deciding what type of pedal to run on your bike boils down to personal preference.
-While I would recommend that anyone who rides a cross country oriented bike should invest in a decent set of clip-based pedals, there are several exceptions to this rule.
-I can see why many individuals who are into freeride, street, and downhill choose to riding flats since they are more comfortable with flats.
+Having said that, selecting the sort of pedal to choose for your bike ultimately comes down to a matter of personal choice.
+Although I would suggest that everyone who rides a bike designed for cross country should invest in a solid pair of clip-based pedals, there are several exceptions to this rule.
+I can see why many individuals who are into freeride, street, and downhill choose to riding flats since they are more comfortable with them.

 If You’re Thinking About Switching Over To One Type Of Pedal Or Another